dherrig/usb_control_hub/README.md

 * Each downstream port status may be `0` or `1`
   * `0` means OFF.
 USB power+data disconnected.
   * `1` means ON.
 USB power+data are connected.
-* The serial port address argument "`--port /dev/ttyUSB0`" is optional.
-If you omit the argument, the default value is assumed: `/dev/ttyUSB0`
+* The serial port address argument (ex: `--port /dev/ttyUSB0`) is optional.
+If you omit the argument, the default port `/dev/ttyUSB0` is assumed.

 ## License